EdwinThuita/superheros/README.md

 -This diagram shows the relationships between the `Heroes`, `Powers`, and `HeroPowers` tables.
 The `Heroes` table has a **many-to-many** relationship with the `Powers` table, as each hero can have multiple `powers`, and each `power` can belong to multiple `heroes`.
 The `HeroPowers` table acts as a bridge table between `Heroes` and `Powers`, allowing for the **many-to-many** relationship between them.

 # Routes

-- These are HTTP methods used for interacting with a hypothetical API that deals with pizza-related data.
-Here's a breakdown of each one:

 1. **GET /heroes**
   - Returns a list of all `heroes` in **JSON** format with their id, name and superhero name.
 The format of the **JSON** response is.